kylewelsby/thriva-code-challenge/NOTES.md

 ## 2020-08-24 10:45:00

 Github pages deployment target has been a little temperamental due to the `baseUrl` which needed a subtle alteration.

+## 2020-08-24 18:45:00

+Right, now to approach the tasks after getting the codebase into a relaxed state to start with.

+Reading through the tasks, I see a few things I would like to challenge;

+#### Task 1

+Use Vuex to store the state through transitions, possibly hook in local storage for persistent storage.

+#### Task 2

+Try my hand with the Stylus dependency to get this component looking as requested.

+#### Task 3

+Get some unit-tests for the component written, will use `npx jest --watchAll test/unit/specs/components/Survey/components/CheckButton.test.js` to watch for changes and continuously test the assertions I write.

+#### Task 5

+I see Vee validate installed into the project, so I'll see about adding client-side validations for this.

+#### Task 6

+Utilise the Transition functionality in Vue to allow the screens to flow nicely with CSS.

+## 2020-08-24 19:33:00

+Wired up Vuex with the `Name.vue` component allowing the persistance between the connectors with a simple committer and state access.